florent-blanvillain/grails-ember-templates-precompiler/README.md

     grails.resources.mappers.emberhandlebars.templatesPathSeparator = '.'

-will change the template name to `js.ember-app.templates.user` in the case you have left the templatesRoot config value to its default.
+will change the template name to `js.ember-app.templates.user` (in the case you haven't set the templatesRoot config value).

 ## Configuration

 All configuration variables should be relative to: